filecoin-project/FIPs/FIPS/fip-xxxx.md

 * _Improvements to Filecoin's EC_: Longest chain protocols rely on the increasing probability over time that some state is consistent across all participants.
 In all existing implementations of longest-chain protocols, finalization thus incurs at least tens of minutes.
 * _Best-effort finality gadgets_: Ethereum's approach to faster finality involves the introduction of a novel finality gadget.
 However, this finality gadget requires at least two epochs for finalization, translating to at least more than 30 seconds in Filecoin.
 In contrast, GossiPBFT can achieve sub-epoch finalization and is only limited by the network speed.
 Moreover, Ethereum's protocol is yet to be proven correct.
 In fact, multiple attacks have been described in the literature that show how an adversary can keep the system from ever finalizing blocks, even after fixes.
-* _Sub-sample voting_: Avalanche’s sub-sample voting copes with arbitrarily large groups of participants by repeatedly sub-sampling constant-size subsets.
+* _Sub-sample voting_: Avalanche's sub-sample voting copes with arbitrarily large groups of participants by repeatedly sub-sampling constant-size subsets.
 Unfortunately, Avalanche's strong network assumptions make the protocol vulnerable to an adversary exploiting network delays.
 Moreover, Avalanche ensures correctness against an adversary controlling at most ⅕ of participants, versus ⅓ targeted by GossiPBFT.
-Even when GossiPBFT becomes amenable to committees, for reasonable committees of 600 participants, GossiPBFT already tolerates Avalanche’s ⅕ of total participants with significantly weaker network assumptions.
+Even when GossiPBFT becomes amenable to committees, for reasonable committees of 600 participants, GossiPBFT already tolerates Avalanche's ⅕ of total participants with significantly weaker network assumptions.
 * _Replacing EC with BFT_: Replacing EC with a BFT protocol (like GossiPBFT) would imply a huge code refactoring, leading to more bugs and significantly more time to develop and productionize the Filecoin upgrade.
 Furthermore, the combination of EC and F3 is more redundant, ensuring that the system continues operating in the unlikely case that F3 halts.